-According to the Green Book, every CD-i player should at least provide some way to store at least 8 KB of data.
+According to the Green Book, every CD-i player should provide some way to permanently store at least 8 KB of data.
 In most players, this storage space is implemented as battery-powered NV-RAM (Non-volatile Random Access Memory).
-The data is kept in this memory when the player is turned of or unplugged from the mains.
-NV-RAM can be used by an application to store high scores from games, personal presets, Favourite Track selections for Audio-CDs, Favourite Picture Selections for Photo-CDs, prefered language settings, etc. NV-RAM is also used by the system to store the CSD (see What is the CSD?)
+The data is kept in this memory when the player is turned off or unplugged from power.
+NV-RAM can be used by an application to store high scores from games, personal presets, Favourite Track selections for Audio-CDs, Favourite Picture Selections for Photo-CDs, preferred language settings, etc. NV-RAM is also used by the system to store the CSD (see What is the CSD?)

 4.8.1 I cannot delete items from my CD-i player's memory, why?

 You are probably suffering from the CD-i broken NV-RAM issue.
 Please refer to the article in the CD-i Articles section on this site for more information on how to solve this problem.

 4.9 What pointing devices can be connected to a CD-i player?